16jalayt/Compilers-Class/README.md

 Node(): Our custom node class.
 Contains an Iterate() method that iterates through and prints out an AST.
 All nodes
         have a name associated with them, some have values as well.
 TypeChecker(): Goes through the AST from the Parser and makes sure it is semantically correct.
 If incorrect,
-               it lets the user know where the error comes frome.
+               it lets the user know where the error comes from.
-TT_Obj(): This is the data structure used for each function named in the progam.
+TT_Obj(): This is the data structure used for each function named in the program.
 We want to keep track of the formals, type,
            what functions it called and what functions calls it.
+Generator(): This class translates a klein program into TM.
+No Intermediate Representation is currently used.
+             Currently set up to only work for print-one.kln.

 How to Use: